Independent Contractor Determination

 All individuals who perform services are considered employees unless the relationship, supported by documentation, satisfies the Internal Revenue Service standards for an independent contractor status.

 Prior to engaging an independent contractor, the employee or independent contractor status must be determined.
 Departments must submit an Independent Contractor Determination (ICD) checklist for each calendar year in which an individual is engaged to perform services in order for the individual to be appropriately classified.

 Several Business and Finance departments work collaboratively to determine the classification of payments to individuals.
-Those departments include: Tax Department, Payroll Department, Accounts Payable, and Human Resources.
+Those departments include: Tax Compliance, Payroll, Accounts Payable, and Human Resources.

 - Department completes Independent Contractor Determination Checklist before engaging individual or company.